Documentation

 CSS Transitions

-htmx makes it easy to use CSS Transitions without javascript.
+htmx makes it easy to use CSS Transitions without JavaScript.
 Consider this HTML content:

 <div id="div1">Original Content</div>